stonepros/stone/doc/stoneadm/operations.rst

 Data location
 =============

-Cephadm stores daemon data and logs in different locations than did older, pre-cephadm (pre Octopus) versions of ceph:
+Stoneadm stores daemon data and logs in different locations than did older, pre-cephadm (pre Octopus) versions of ceph:

 * ``/var/log/ceph/<cluster-fsid>`` contains all cluster logs.
 By